 Setting up multiple schedules

-After you’ve added schedules, assign users, positions, job sites, and shift templates to them as needed.
+After you’ve added schedules, assign users, positions, tags, job sites, task lists, and shift templates to them as needed.